pvcraven/joss_whedon/source/buffy/buffy_arc_03.rst

 Episode S02E10 – What's My Line Pt 2
 ------------------------------------

-Xander and Cordillia fight a lot.
+Xander and Cordelia fight a lot.
 Then the kiss.
 They keep their relationship secret.

 Drusilla gets cured, but Spike is injured and crushed under the rubble ofa building.